I Dyed My Blonde Hair Auburn — & I've Never Felt More Confident

-We've all fantasized about dyeing our hair red at least once, but taking the plunge is a different story entirely.
-The color is bold and notoriously difficult to maintain, which means becoming an unnatural redhead isn't for the faint of heart.
+We've all fantasised about dyeing our hair red at least once, but taking the plunge is a different story entirely.
+The colour is bold and notoriously difficult to maintain, which means becoming an unnatural redhead isn't for the faint of heart.
 Still, the results might be worth it — or worth trying, at the very least.

 Chloe Lukasiak, the star of the newest Hair Me Out, is finally ready to give red a shot.
 "I've wanted to go auburn for about three years now," Lukasiak says.
 "People are like, 'You're known for your blonde hair,' but I've wanted to do it for so long."
 With her heart set on the new shade, Lukasiak decided to undergo the transformation with her longtime stylist, Emily Dawn, who is based out of Los Angeles.